minkaotic/front-end-notes/JS-notes.md

 - this is done by selecting and controlling elements of the currently loaded web page
 - i.e. `document.getElementById('myHeading').style.color = 'red'`

+#### Nodes vs. Elements
+- Nodes belong to the DOM
+- Elements are plain HTML
+- ...but both are conceptually often interchangeable

 ### Example Interactions